Rick-Houser/jeh/_tabs/about me.md

 permalink: /about/
 ---

-I'm Rick, and I specialize in solving complex technical problems and creating resources that help other developers implement effective solutions.
+I specialize in solving complex technical problems and creating resources that help other developers implement effective solutions.
 My work combines building automation tools for enterprise workflows, troubleshooting intricate systems and pipelines, and developing documentation that makes advanced technologies accessible and practical.

 Throughout my career, I've partnered with teams to address their most pressing technical challenges.
 Having held professional cloud certifications, I guide enterprises through architectural decisions that optimize for performance while controlling costs.
 My experience includes hands-on problem solving at Google, where I supported customers facing critical system issues.
 In one memorable case, a client struggled with a data processing pipeline and repeatedly requested higher resource quotas.
 Rather than simply approving the increases, I took time to analyze their query patterns and overall architecture.
 This investigation uncovered fundamental inefficiencies in their system design.
 By addressing these root causes, we not only eliminated the need for additional resources but also significantly improved performance and reduced operational costs.